Published on 10/03/2022 byNevulo

 For example, if you have a comments section where people can post a comment, it may be dangerous just to echo back what the user said.

-As an example, attackers may be able to abuse a vulnerability called, which allows them to literally inject their code to be executed on the page.
+As an example, attackers may be able to abuse a vulnerability called

 This is dangerous because the injected code runs under the same context as the real code on the website (meaning, for the computer running the code, there’s no distinction between your injected code and the real website code).
 This could be anything from showing an annoying pop-up to stealing user records and personal information.